 - 2014: Contemporary Drama

 - 2010: Deleuze Studies

 - Lasse Jensen.
 Beyond the Obscure: Literary Revelations in Herman Melville and Cormac McCarthy.
-In Progress.
+2020.

 - Yaeli Greenblatt.
 The Typographic Novel: Visual Materiality and the Joycean Image.
-In Progress.
+2021.

 - Talia Abu.
 Guilt or Shame: The Problem of Origins in James Joyce's Finnegans Wake.
 In Progress.